Grunet/keyboard-testing-library/README.md

 ## The Problem

 UI test suites are normally written from the perspective of mouse or touch users.
-This then misses out on the experiences of keyboard users, making them more susceptible to bugs and regressions.
+This then misses out on the experiences of keyboard users, making their experiences more susceptible to bugs and regressions.

 ## This Solution